New Club Setup

 After the basic site settings are in place, spend time building the actual website content your club needs before launch.

-- updating home-page content and other key public pages
+- Update home-page content and other key public pages

-- adding documents, news, events, and other content your club wants available at launch
+- Add documents, news, events, and other content your club wants available at launch

-- reviewing the seeded member-area pages and the signed-in experience
+- Review the seeded member-area pages and the signed-in experience

-This work often takes time, and it is one reason many clubs wait to import members until the rest of the site is close to launch-ready.
+This work often takes time, and it's one reason many clubs wait to import members until the rest of the site is close to launch-ready.

 3. Complete Stripe setup before paid workflows go live